JH8676/GitWho2Blame/ReadMe.md

   `~/Library/Logs/gitwho2blame/gitwho2blame.log`

 The log includes internal operations, warnings, and error information.
 It does **not** transmit any data externally and is stored only on your machine.

-> ⚠️ **Note:** The log file may contain environment variables (such as `TOKEN`) and CLI arguments.
-Do not share it publicly without redacting sensitive data.